BrettVerney/cppmEndpointConverter/README.md

-A script to convert MAC address lists to an Aruba CleaPass readible XML file
+A script to convert MAC address lists to an Aruba ClearPass readable XML file

 mac2xml.py